scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Format

-The trust root configuration (TRC) of an ISD defines the roots of trust of the ISD, and builds the base of the ISD's control-plane PKI.
+The TRC defines the roots of trust of an ISD and is the basis of the ISD's Control Plane PKI.
 It holds the root and voting certificates of the ISD and defines the ISD's trust policy.

 #### TRC Schema {#trcpayload}